Inspiration came alive at MIFGS 2025

 Monet’s Impressionist Garden: A hands-on floral experience

-Our joinery and furniture design course students will craft two garden benches using recycled natural timber, evoking a traditional garden setting.
+Our joinery and furniture design course students crafted two garden benches using recycled natural timber, evoking a traditional garden setting.

-These benches will provide an inviting spot to sit, reflect, enjoy the exhibition, and take photos.
+These benches provided an inviting spot to sit, reflect, enjoy the exhibition, and take photos.

-As an interactive feature, easels will be placed nearby, encouraging visitors to draw the exhibition or a flower of their choice.
-Materials inspired by the impressionist palette will also be provided.
+As an interactive feature, easels were placed nearby, encouraging visitors to draw the exhibition or a flower of their choice.
+Materials inspired by the impressionist palette were also provided.

-Interior decoration course students will oversee the colour schemes, and these activities will be symmetrically arranged on both sides of the exhibition space.
+Interior decoration course students oversaw the colour schemes, and these activities were symmetrically arranged on both sides of the exhibition space.

 Holmesglen at the Melbourne International Flower and Garden Show